Public vaccination centre

 Measles-mumps-rubella (MMR)

 The measles-mumps-rubella vaccination is given free of charge at any age.
 You need two vaccinations to be fully protected against measles, mumps and rubella.
-If you have only had one vaccination or none at all, you can have it done free of charge.
+If you only have one or no immunisation, you can have it done free of charge.

 Here you will find the declaration of consent for vaccination (under Information on free vaccination against measles-mumps-rubella with M-M-RVAXPRO) and further information: Measles elimination program | Province of Tyrol